-Library Files Description asnlber_a.lib asnljson_a.lib asnlmder_a.lib asnloer_a.lib asnlper_a.lib asnlrt_a.lib asnlrt3gpp_a.lib asnlxml_a.lib Static libraries.
-These are built without the -MD (dynamic link libraries) op- tion.
-They may be used to produce statically linked application programs. asnlber.lib asnljson.lib asnlmder.lib asnloer.lib asnlper.lib asnlrt.lib asnlrt3gpp.lib asnlxml.lib DLL libraries.
+Library Files Description

+asn1ber_a.lib Static libraries.
+These are built without the -MD (dynamic link libraries) opasn1json_a.lib tion.
+They may be used to produce statically linked application programs.

+asn1mder_a.lib

+asnloer_a.lib

+asn1per_a.lib

+asn1rt_a.lib

+asn1rt3gpp_a.lib

+Library Files Description asn1xml_a.lib asnlber.lib asnljson.lib asnlmder.lib asnloer.lib asnlper.lib asnlrt.lib asnlrt3gpp.lib asnlxml.lib DLL libraries.
 These are used to link against the DLL versions of the run-time libraries (for example, asn1rt.dll , etc.).
 Note that the version of these libraries in the SDK package have a 'd' suffix after the library name to denote that these are the debug version of the libraries.
-The deployment release packages contain libraries without the 'd' suffix (i.e. non-debug libraries). asnlbermd_a.lib asnljsonmd_a.lib asnlmdermd_a.lib asnloermd_a.lib asnlpermd_a.lib asnlrtmd_a.lib asnlrt3gppmd_a.lib asnlxmlmd_a.lib DLL-ready multi-threaded libraries.
+The deployment release packages contain libraries without the 'd' suffix (i.e. non-debug libraries). asn1bermd_a.lib asn1jsonmd_a.lib asn1mdermd_a.lib asn1oermd_a.lib asn1permd_a.lib asn1rtmd_a.lib asn1rtmd_a.lib asn1rt3gppmd_a.lib asn1xmlmd_a.lib DLL-ready multi-threaded libraries.
 These libraries were built with the -MD option.
 They allow linking additional object modules in with the ASN1C runtime modules to produce larger DLLs.